 Jenny Ung Loh (email@example.com)

 Jenny divides her time between academic pursuits focused on South Asia (gender and sexuality, religious studies, colonial and postcolonial history) and her corgis.
-Living in the countryside (no streetlights), she enjoys frequenting country pubs, cooking, and obstacle courses.
+She enjoys frequenting country pubs, cooking, and obstacle courses.
+Read more here

 Jack Clift (firstname.lastname@example.org)

 Jack is a doctoral researcher at the SOAS Centre for Cultural, Literary and Postcolonial Studies.
 His work focusses on twentieth-century historical fiction in Hindi and Urdu, with an emphasis on gender and representation.
 Once the manager of a bar, Jack has since turned his attention to honing his culinary skills – although he still makes a mean G&T if you ask nicely.
 Read more here